 Free Actions

 Free actions do not require an action and can be performed at any time during combat assuming you pass a DTMS check.
 Actions that would be trivial out of combat are typically free actions in combat.
-This would include talking, inventory management (dropping items or giving them to another character), and most perception checks--sometimes even those that are non-trivial.
+This would include talking, inventory management (dropping items or giving them to another character), and most perception checks.

 Transitions